ncatlab/nlab-content/pages/536.md

 #### Infinitary operations

 Lawvere's program can be extended to cover many theories with infinitary operations as well.
-In the best-behaved case, one has algebraic theories involving only operations of arity bounded by some [[cardinal number]], and these can be understood category-theoretically with a suitable generalization of Lawvere theories.
+In the best-behaved case, one has algebraic theories involving only operations of arity bounded by some [[cardinal number]] --- or, more precisely, belonging to some [[arity class]] --- and these can be understood category-theoretically with a suitable generalization of Lawvere theories.
 In this bounded case, the Lawvere theory can be described by a small category, and the category of models will be very well behaved, in particular it is a [[locally presentable category]].
 In such cases there is a satisfying duality between syntax and semantics along the lines of [[Gabriel-Ulmer duality]].

 Lawvere's program can to some degree be extended further: one can work with Lawvere theories which are locally small (not just small) categories.
 Here, the theory might not be bounded, but at least there is only a small set of operations of each arity.
 Examples of such large theories include